pablohdzvizcarra/my-software-developer-career/README.md

 ### Programming Change My Life

+##### Day 868 I Am Tired

+Yesterday I was tired from my job, this is the reason that I don't write anything, Today I have a good day at my job yet I don't cant solve the issues in the code but I was working more comfortably, don't work extra hours my advice.

 ##### Day 866 Reactive Life

 The reactive programming is amazing, I need learn this concepts because in my job use architecture